AyushI7G/PhishGaurd/README.md

 A phishing detecting app, which identifies spam URLs and fake websites.

-THE UNIQUE PART in our Application is that it is adaptive
+THE UNIQUE PART in our Application is that it is adaptive, when the user